tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 the mempool connection before calling `Commit`.
 This ensures that all pending `CheckTx` calls are responded to and no new ones can begin.

-After `Commit`, while still holding the mempool lock, `CheckTx` is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
+After the `Commit` call returns, while still holding the mempool lock, `CheckTx` is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
-An additional `Type` parameter is made available to the `CheckTx` function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).
+Parameter `Type` in `RequestCheckTx` indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).

 Finally, after re-checking transactions in the mempool, Tendermint will unlock the mempool connection.
 New transactions are once again able to be processed through `CheckTx`.

-Note that `CheckTx` is just a weak filter to keep invalid transactions out of the mempool.
+Note that `CheckTx` is just a weak filter to keep invalid transactions out of the mempool and, utimately, ouf of the blockchain.
 Since the transaction cannot be guaranteed to be checked against the exact same state as it will be executed as part of a (potential) decided block, `CheckTx` shouldn't check *everything* that affects the transaction's validity, in particular those checks whose validity may depend on